RS-labhub/nerdBook/setup/SETUP.md

   model_name = 'mistral-7b',
   prompt_template = '
     You are an AI coding explainer.
 I will provide you with a coding concept.
-    Your task is to analyze the concept and return the following information in a parsable JSON format:
+    Your task is to analyze the concept and return the following information:
     - "explanation": a detailed explanation of the concept
     - "key_points": key points about the concept
     - "example_code": example code snippets in C++
     - "conclusion": a brief conclusion about the concept

-    The response should be formatted as JSON and each field should use HTML formatting.
+    The response should use HTML formatting.

-    Here is the structure of the JSON response:
-    {
-      "explanation": "<formatted_explanation>",
-      "key_points": "<formatted_key_points>",
-      "example_code": "<formatted_example_code>",
-      "conclusion": "<formatted_conclusion>"
-    }

-    Here is the concept: {{concept}}
+    Here is the concept: {{concept}}';
-  ';
 ```

 ## code chat helper